 Drilling has also identified two additional zones: the Ixtaca North Zone and the Northeast Extension.
-To date over 540 holes have been drilled at Ixtaca.
-In April 2017, Almaden announced an Updated Resource Estimate and Pre-Feasibility Study.
+To date approximately 650 holes have been drilled at Ixtaca.
+In december 2018, Almaden announced an Updated Resource Estimate and Feasibility Study.

-On April 3, 2017, Almaden announced positive results of the independent PFS prepared in accordance with National Instrument 43-101 (“NI 43-101”) for the Ixtaca precious metals deposit, located in Puebla State, Mexico.
+On December 11, 2018, Almaden announced positive results of the independent FS prepared in accordance with National Instrument 43-101 (“NI 43-101”) for the Ixtaca precious metals deposit, located in Puebla State, Mexico.

 HIGHLIGHTS (all values shown are in $US; base case uses $1275/oz gold and $17/oz silver prices, and equivalency calculations assume 75:1 silver:gold ratio):